 Bioengineering Qualifying Examination: Student Guidelines and Timeline

-- Any doctoral student intending to take his/her qualifying examination in 2020 must attend a meeting with the Graduate Examinations Committee (GEC) co-chairs that is held each spring semester at the end of April or early May.
+- Any doctoral student intending to take his/her qualifying examination must attend a meeting with the Graduate Examinations Committee (GEC) co-chairs that is held each spring semester at the end of April or early May.
 The meeting will explain the process and prepare you for the exam.

 - All oral exams will take place on a limited set of dates during June-September.
-The student, in consultation with his/her advisor, should identify availabilities and complete the online form by May 17,2020.
-An online scheduling form will be emailed to you shortly.
+The student, in consultation with his/her advisor, should identify availabilities and complete the online registration form in May.

 The student’s advisor will be required to confirm the timeframe through an analogous web page.
 The combined exam period will take place during a 3-week window, during the first two weeks of which the written document for the qualifier will be prepared.